Isn't It a Wonder

 "Isn't It a Wonder" is a song by Irish boy band Boyzone from their second studio album, A Different Beat (1996).
 The song was written by Ronan Keating, Ray Hedges, and Martin Brannigan, and it was produced by Hedges and remixed by Mark "Spike" Stent for its single release.
 It was released as the album's third single on 10 March 1997 by Polydor Records.
 The single reached number two on the UK Singles Chart and number three on the Irish Singles Chart.

 Critical reception

-Music Week gave "Isn't It a Wonder" four out of five and named it Single of the Week.
+Music Week gave "Isn't It a Wonder" a score of four out of five and named it Single of the Week.
 The reviewer complimenting it as "another faultless ballad", writing, "As they've already proved, this type of songwriting maturity has an appeal which stretches beyond their original young audience."
 Music Week editor Alan Jones described it as "a gentle, sweetly-sung ballad which their fans will love."
 Gavin Reeve from Smash Hits gave it a top score of five out of five, saying, "Yep, it's a slice of religious pop of biblical beauty.
 (Saint) Ronan sounds like an angel, with Steve singing 'on high' as usual.
 Play it loud, close your eyes and let the lads take you to a better place, where clouds are pillows and car alarms sound like gentle laughter...sorry, just drifted off for a minute.
 Stunning."